pvsaz/website/README.md

 ![](https://github.com/pvsaz/portfolio/blob/main/demo.gif)
 \
 \
 The other section of the website (Pokémon-Horoscope Fun!) arose from an idea to chain public APIs ([aztro API](https://aztro.sameerkumar.website/) and [PokéAPI](https://pokeapi.co/)) in a custom class and store the information together in an object.
+However, aztro API is now deprecated and I replaced it with a static file processed with Pandas.
 ### Code Overview
 The main script that initializes and runs the website is app.py. /static and /templates house CSS and HTML files.
 I use Flask's blueprints feature to separate the views from app.py and store them in a package in /views.
-The custom class used in the horoscope feature lives in horoscope.py.
+The custom class used to process horoscope information lives in horoscope.py.
 Lastly, database.py is used to detach the database object from app.py so it can be used both in /views and app.py without circular imports.